 If you’re looking for the perfect Fourth of July dessert that happens to be vegan, classy, and great for large parties then these easy Vegan Vanilla Berry Cupcakes are it!
 With berries perfectly in season, there is no reason not to deck out cupcakes with all the red, white, and blue.

 At this point, I have tested my fair share of cupcakes.
 It all started with these Lemon Olive Oil Cupcakes.
 That also happens to be the recipe where I perfected my Vegan Frosting recipe.
 Next, I made these decadent Earl Grey Cupcakes with Blueberry Frosting.
+Since then I’ve even made Red Velvet Cupcakes and Cardamom Cupcakes with Rose Frosting.
 All of these cupcake recipes have led me to discover a few secrets to a moist and fluffy vegan cupcake every time.

 #1: Always Use Pastry or Cake Flour